 So how, at a functional level, do asynchronous forms of communication facilitate the online learning experience?
 Be sure to read my next article on social cues in online educational environments.

 What do you think about these findings?
-If and when you’ve taken an online course, do you feel like you were you able to meaningfully engage with your peers?
+If and when you’ve taken an online course, do you feel like you were able to meaningfully engage with your peers?
 Tell us your thoughts in the comments below.

 Cox, B., & Cox, B. (2008).
 Developing interpersonal and group dynamics through asynchronous threaded discussions: The use of discussion board in collaborative learning.
 Education, 128(4), 553-565.